TheCarsonWest/nerd-emoji/apush/ids/u4/Battle of Bull Run.md

 * **Confederacy:** General P.G.T.
 Beauregard, General Joseph E. Johnston, General Thomas J. Jackson

 ## What:
 The Battle of Bull Run, also known as the First Battle of Manassas, was the first major battle of the American Civil War.
-It took place near Manassas Junction, Virginia.
+It took place near Manassas Junction, [[Virginia]].
 The battle was a Confederate victory, shattering the Union's initial hopes for a swift and decisive victory.

 ## Impact: Why Significant?
 * **Shattered Union Confidence:** The Union's defeat at Bull Run, which was expected to be a quick victory, shocked the North and demonstrated the strength of the Confederate Army.
 It led to widespread disillusionment with the war effort and a realization that the conflict would be long and bloody.